ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-06-did-you-knowyou-cant-do-arithmetic-operations-with-datetime2-like-with-datetime.md

 - syndicated
 title: Did you know…you can’t do arithmetic operations with datetime2 like with datetime?
 ---
-I’m currently working on a SQL code migration from <a href="https://firebirdsql.org/">Firebird</a> to SQL Server and I hit an error that I haven’t seen for some time.
+I’m currently working on a SQL code migration from [Firebird](https://firebirdsql.org/) to SQL Server and I hit an error that I haven’t seen for some time.

 The error message is the following: